ToadNetwork/Docs/guides/how-to-farm.md

 ![Check deposited LP tokens](https://github.com/ToadNetwork/Docs/blob/main/docs/\_media/howtos/PadSwapAddingLiquidity22\_checkDepositedTokens.png?raw=true)

+{% hint style="success" %}
 Congrats!
-You have now deposited your LP tokens into a PAD farm and you'll be earning new PAD by the second!
+You have now deposited your LP tokens into a farm and you'll be earning rewards by the second!
+You can continue by reading more about [farms](../products/farms/ "mention").
+{% endhint %}